Skip to footer content

 IronPDF transforms the traditionally complex task of PDF generation into straightforward code that any .NET developer can implement.
 The library uses the ChromePdfRenderer class to convert HTML strings, files, or URLs directly into PDF format.
 This fluent API approach provides extensive customization options while maintaining high performance across different platforms.

 The real power lies in how IronPDF handles converting HTML content into professional PDF files.
-Instead of manually positioning or drawing elements, you write standard HTML with CSS styling, and the library handles the conversion smoothly.
-The resulting PDF files aren't mere images of text; they're fully-featured documents where users can select and search for text.
+Instead of manually positioning or drawing elements, you write standard HTML with CSS styling, and the library handles the conversion.
+The resulting PDF files are fully-featured documents where users can select and search for text -- not just images of a page.

-Beyond basic PDF generation, you can use IronPDF's advanced editing tools to edit PDF documents.
-With these, you can merge documents, add watermarks, annotations, and more.
-Check out the related tutorial to see more example source code for these tools.
+Beyond basic PDF generation, IronPDF's advanced editing tools let you merge documents, add watermarks, insert annotations, and more.

 Why Choose HTML to PDF Conversion Over Traditional PDF APIs?